 Meets the standard.
-In 2013 REMSA contracted with The Abaris Group to complete a comprehensive analysis of the EMS system, develop recommendations for global EMS system improvement and design an EMS System Strategic Plan.
-The almost two year process included broad stakeholder/public input and was completed in late 2014 with implementation of the EMS System Strategic Plan.
-Progress on completion of the goals and objectives contained in the EMS System Strategic Plan are reported in EMCC meetings.
-In 2017 REMSA again convened broad stakeholder workshops to review and update the EMS System Strategic Plan.
+In 2013 REMSA contracted with The Abaris Group to complete a comprehensive analysis of the EMS system, develop recommendations for global EMS system improvement and design a EMS system strategic plan.
+The almost two year process included broad stakeholder/public input and was completed in late 2014 with implementation of the EMS system strategic plan.
+Progress on completion of the goals and objectives contained in the EMS system strategic plan are reported in EMCC meetings.
+In 2017 REMSA again convened broad stakeholder workshops to review and update the EMS system strategic plan.
 All documents related to the system evaluation and planning process are available on the REMSA website at rivcoems.org.

-Continue to develop and improve the EMS system pursuant to the REMSA EMS System Strategic Plan.
+Continue to develop and improve the EMS system pursuant to the REMSA EMS system strategic plan.

-Report progress on EMS System Strategic Plan to the Emergency medical Care Committee (EMCC) and include updates in the 2018 EMS Plan.
+Report progress on EMS system strategic plan to the Emergency medical Care Committee (EMCC) and include updates in the 2018 EMS plan.

-Short-Range Plan (one year or less)
+- Short-Range Plan (one year or less) - □ Long-Range Plan (more than one year)